Syllabus Language and Policies

 A well thought out syllabus can help students decide which courses are best for them and plan for the semester.

-Penn has no official set of statements that an instructor must include on your syllabus.
-The following is a list of things (policies and statements) that instructors might consider including on their syllabus or as part of their course.
-(Some instructors include them in a traditional paper syllabus, others post policies and expectations in Canvas and some just discuss them in class.)
-On this page CTL has linked out to sample policies that other instructors are using but in many places (like the basic information about the course) each instructor will have to create unique language for their courses.
-Consider those links places to see what some options are but instructors should design policies and language that make sense for their class and that can best help their students.
+Penn has no official set of statements that an instructor must include on their syllabus.
+The following is a list of policies and statements that instructors might consider.
+Some instructors include them in a traditional paper syllabus, others post policies and expectations in Canvas and some just discuss them in class.
+In some places, CTL has linked out to samples from other instructors but in some places (like the basic information about the course) each instructor will have to create unique language.

 - Contact information for the instructor(s) and TA(s), including email, offices and their location.

-- Course description that explains the course’s scope and purpose as well as the format and general expectations for the course.
+- Course description that explains the course’s scope and purpose as well as the format of the course.

-- List of readings or other resources students may need for the class.
+- List of readings or other resources students may need.